Attention Mechanism

 • This demo shows untrained attention with random initialization

-• Designed to build visual intuition for attention mechanics, not realistic outputs
+• It's designed to build visual intuition for attention mechanics, not realistic outputs

-• Fixed dimensions: dmodel=4, dk=4 for clear visualization
+• Fixed dimensions (dmodel=4, dk=4) allow for clear visualization

 Input Sequence & Query, Key, Value Matrices